mino-hidetoshi/System-wide_Atomic/README.md

 A sample code which reproduces erroneaous behaviors of multi GeForce RTX-4090 systems.
 This code produces non-deterministic results on multi 4090 systems whereas it runs correctly on single 4090 or on multi 3090 systems.

-My experience is limitted to docker container environments ( I cannot afford my own multi-4090 system ) and the phenomena can be different when it run directly on a physical server.
+My experience is limitted to docker container environments ( I cannot afford my own multi-4090 system ) and the phenomena can be different when it runs directly on a physical server.

     Compilation: